NextCenturyCorporation/nucleus-data-server/README.md

 ### Load Data

-If you were given a sample data bundle by the Neon Development Team, please download it and follow its specific README instructions.
+If you were given a sample data bundle by the Neon / NUCLEUS Development Team, please download it and follow the specific instructions in its README file.

 If you want to use your own data, please see the [Datastore Configuration](https://github.com/NextCenturyCorporation/neon-server/blob/master/README.md#datastore-configuration) for more information.

 ### Customize Build (Optional)

-Update the runtime properties of your Neon Server installation in the [server/src/main/resources/application.properties](./server/src/main/resources/application.properties) file.
+Update the runtime properties of your NUCLEUS Data Server installation by editing the [server/src/main/resources/application.properties](./server/src/main/resources/application.properties) file.
 See the [Spring Boot Configuration Documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html) for details.

 ## Datastore Authentication